HenwinC/The-Happy-Place/README.md

 ## About The-Happy-Place
 This app was built to chat with people about diffrent topics.
-Replies are anonymous and every one has the ability to delete a post if they find the post not entertaining.
+Replies are anonymous and every one has the ability to delete and edit a post if they find the post not entertaining/triggering.

 ## instructions